alallani/alallani_sidequest_W2/README.md

 > This project invites users to navigate a virtual environment using keyboard controls, causing flowers to bloom along the way.
 > It explores how to communicate a sense of calm and serenity through design.
-> It was inspired by the cozy atmosphere of Tiny Bookshop (video game) and the subtle animations of Headspace (mental health app).
+> It was inspired by the cozy atmosphere of Tiny Bookshop (video game) and the subtle animations of Headspace (mental health app) [2].

 ---